svanderburg/libnixxml/README.md

 ```

 The above XML snippet is very verbose and not very practical to be consumed by
-an external tool -- it almost always needs to be transformed to another XML
+an external tool (due to its structure) -- it almost always needs to be
-format.
+transformed to another XML format.

 This toolset also allows you to generate (and consume) a more practical XML
 representation of the Nix expression shown earlier: